pyeventsourcing/eventsourcing/docs/topics/domain.rst

 which is a Python :class:`str`.
 The value of the :py:attr:`~eventsourcing.domain.AggregateCreated.originator_topic` attribute will be a :ref:`topic <Topics>` that describes the path to an aggregate class.

-It inherits from the :func:`~eventsourcing.domain.CanInitAggregate` class, and uses its :func:`~eventsourcing.domain.CanInitAggregate.mutate` method, which can construct the initial state of an aggregate.
+It inherits from the :class:`~eventsourcing.domain.CanInitAggregate` class, and uses its :func:`~eventsourcing.domain.CanInitAggregate.mutate` method, which can construct the initial state of an aggregate.
 This method's ``aggregate`` argument is expected to be ``None``.
 This method resolves the :py:attr:`~eventsourcing.domain.AggregateCreated.originator_topic` attribute